genomicsITER/HADA/README.md

 At the moment, the database is supplied in GRCh37/hg19 coordinates and integrates information from 450 single nucleotide variants and small insertion/deletions from five genes (*SERPING1*, *F12*, *PLG*, *ANGPT1*, and *KNG1*) that we classified as variants likely affecting function.

+## Use online web service
+HADA can be used as online service at http://hada.hpc.iter.es

 ## Contents
 * [Background](#background)